devtron-labs/tutorials/content/docs/debugging-deployments-and-monitoring.md

 ## Debugging Deployment

-If the deployment of an app is not successful, then debugging needs to be done for successful deployment.
+If the deployment of an app is not successful, then debugging needs to be done to check the cause of error.

-This can be done through App Details section which can be accessed by:-
+This can be done through **App Details** section which can be accessed by:-

-Applications->App_Name->App Details
+Applications->AppName->App Details

 Over here, the status of the app can be seen as Healthy.If there are some error with deployment then the status won't be Healthy.